PathToLife/node-express-loadtest-experiment/README.md

 # Load Testing NodeJS.
 Worker Threads Experiment

-The server calculates fibonacci n=30 on every api call.

-In benchmark.sh,
-[wrk](https://formulae.brew.sh/formula/wrk) is used to stress the server, then we check to see if an standard api call returns.
+A benchmark script stresses the server (using [wrk](https://formulae.brew.sh/formula/wrk)) and runs a parallel curl to see if a standard api call returns.

-1. Use linux
-2. Install https://github.com/wg/wrk (If using benchmark.sh)
-3. pnpm install
-4. pnpm run start
-5. ./benchmark.sh
+The server calculates fibonacci n=30 on every api call to `GET /prime/<single|worker>`.

 ## Results